This website uses cookies

 The underground mines have now been safely disposed of, and the surface mine facilities have been demolished, including the mine water decontamination technologies and, for the most part, the chemical treatment plant.
 Contaminated soils have been removed and the area has been cleaned up.
 The tailings impoundment is being used as part of the remediation of chemical uranium mining in Stráž pod Ralskem.

-Currently, the main activity of the TÚU is the mitigation of the consequences of chemical uranium mining, which is undoubtedly one of the most extensive environmental burdens in the Czech Republic.
-The main activities are the remediation of the rock environment (mainly groundwater), the disposal of non-operational and unnecessary boreholes and the revitalisation of areas affected by mining activity.
+At present, the main activity of the branch Stráž is the mitigation of the consequences of chemical uranium mining, which is undoubtedly one of the most extensive ecological burdens in the Czech Republic.
+The basis is the remediation of the rock environment (mainly groundwater), the disposal of non-operational and unnecessary boreholes and the revitalisation of areas affected by mining activity.

 For the purpose of remediation of the rock environment, a complex of unique remediation technologies has been built, which ensure the removal of contaminants from depleted solutions.
 The extensive solution pumping and operation of the remediation technologies guarantees that there will be no spread of contamination underground in the direction of natural groundwater flow outside the existing remediation area.
 Mathematical models are used to manage the solution pumping and optimise the remediation process by processing the results of the complete monitoring.
 In a single year, more than 5.2 million m3 of contaminated solutions are pumped out, more than 3 million m3 of mine water is discharged into a watercourse and up to 150,000 tonnes of contaminants are removed from the rock environment.

 The restoration of the area affected by uranium mining is being completed by the revitalisation of the landscape.
 This includes both surface reclamation and the revitalisation of watercourses.
-It is a comprehensive treatment of both living and non-living environmental components.
+It is a comprehensive treatment of both living and non-living components of the environment.
 The aim is to integrate the areas affected by uranium mining into the surrounding landscape and to create the conditions for the restoration of natural ecosystems and sustainable use of the landscape.

 Restoration ecology plays an indispensable role in this respect.
 Its essence is to make maximum use of spontaneous or partially controlled vegetation succession to restore human-disturbed sites.
 This approach is proving to be the most effective in terms of both material and financial resources.